 Following a regulatory directive issued by Bahrain Bourse per resolution no (3) of 2021, all the unclaimed dividends were transferred to a designated Bahrain Clear account held with CBB.
 Prior to this directive and as per the Group's policy and procedures, any unclaimed dividends outstanding for more than 10 years were transferred to equity, however were available to the respective shareholders for any future claims.
-The Group paid BD Nil (2021: BD 0.022 million) to its shareholders from the reserve account in the equity.
+The Group did not make any payments to its shareholders from the reserve account in the equity (2022: same).